 mars-trigger.path This is used for remote triggering of the marsadm template engine from another MARS cluster member, e.g. when initiating a handover.
 Local triggering is also possible via touch /mars/userspace/systemd-trigger.
-When triggered, the command marsadm systemd-trigger (without --force) will be executed.
-In turn, this will recompute all systemd templates and start those units where the local host is in primary role dev-mars-0{res}.path This is used for generic triggering of any systemd unit as set by marsadm set-systemd-unit \$res \$unit (see below in section 6.1.4).
+When triggered, the command marsadm systemd-trigger is executed.
+In turn, this will re-compute all systemd templates and start those units where the local host is in primary role.

+dev-mars-Q{res}.path This is used for generic triggering of any systemd unit as set by marsadm set-systemd-unit \$res \$unit (see below in section 6.1.4).

-^{mntname}-@{res}.mount This is one of the possible sub-ordinate targets which depend on dev-mars-@{res}.path.
+^{unit}-@{res}.mount This is one of the possible sub-ordinate targets which depend on dev-mars-@{res}.path.
 For fully automatic activation of this target, use something like marsadm set-systemd-unit mydata vol-mydata.mount or similar.
-This will automatically mount /dev/mars/mydata onto the mountpoint /vol/mydata.

-Notice: the template notation ^{mntname} can be used for mounting to an arbitrary mountpoint, such as /another/mountdir/mydata, by using the corresponding systemd template syntax in marsadm set-systemd-unit mydata another-mountdir-mydata.mount.
+This will auto matically mount /dev/mars/mydata to the mountpoint /vol/mydata.
+Notice that the template notation ^{unit} can be used for mounting to an arbitrary mountpoint, such as /another/mountdir/mydata, by using the corresponding systemd template syntax in marsadm set-systemd-unit mydata another-mountdir-mydata.mount.